Disability Claims Denied?

 If you are disabled due to an illness or injury and find yourself unable to work, there are several sources, private and government-funded, that you can turn to for income replacement.

 No-one should let you believe that your short-term disability benefit is a special privilege.
 If your employer offered it as part of your remuneration, then it is just like your salary.
 You are entitled to it especially when you are ill and need it the most.
 Denied disability claims, for no good reason, are a material breach of your employment contract.
 And that is why a personal injury lawyer may not be able to help you when the insurance company denies your disability claim.

 If it is clear from the onset that your condition will require you to be off from work for over 120 days, it is best to submit a long-term disability claim application as soon as possible.
 However, you must keep this fact in mind.
 Insurance companies do not benefit from paying out your claim.
 They make the application process onerous.
 And this will be very frustrating to navigate especially when you are ill.
 If you are faced with continuous denials of your long term disability claims, no matter what your physician says, you will require our help.

 Disability Benefits Cut-Off

-While recovering from an illness or injury, you will sometimes find yourself being harassed by your insurance administrator, who demands you return back to work before you, or your physician say you are ready.
-After frustrating you through the application process, this is yet another obstacle they can throw in your way.
+While recovering from an illness or injury, you will sometimes find yourself being harassed by your insurance administrator, who demands you return back to work before you, or your physician, say you are ready.
+After frustrating you through the application process, this is yet another obstacle course they throw in your way.
 They may try to force your hand by having your disability benefits cut off prematurely over a technicality.
 You clearly need to understand what is going on here and contact us right away.